cjfuller/rimageanalysistools/README.md

 ## Licence

 RImageAnalysisTools is licensed under the MIT/X11 licence (see LICENSE file for exact text).
 Dependencies of the ImageAnalysisTools library may use separate licenses.
-See the [licence information](https://github.com/cjfuller/imageanalysistools/tree/master/LICENSES) in the ImageAnalysisTools repository for more information.
+See the [license information](https://github.com/cjfuller/imageanalysistools/tree/master/LICENSES) in the ImageAnalysisTools repository for more information.